 2. If You Plan to RV, Make Sure You Are Prepared

-Before you hit the road heading south, make sure to inspect your RV’s tires, breaks, axel bearings, and air conditioning.
-Do the same for you tow vehicle, if you are traveling with one!
+Before you hit the road heading south, make sure to inspect your RV’s tires, brakes, axel bearings, and air conditioning.
+Do the same for your tow vehicle, if you are traveling with one!
 Nothing will ruin your trip faster than your vehicle breaking down!

 3. Pack for Florida

-In addition to packing appropriate clothes – no padded winter jackets or snow suits needed – and personal toiletries, there are some essentials to bring with you.
-Make sure to travel with your medical records, prescription information, and a first aid kid.
-If you’re driving an RV, bring a back-up paper map with copies of your planned route, vehicle insurance, and an emergency roadside kit.
+In addition to packing appropriate clothes – no padded winter jackets or snowsuits needed – and personal toiletries, there are some essentials to bring with you.
+Make sure to travel with your medical records, prescription information, and a first aid kit.
+If you are driving an RV, bring a backup paper map with copies of your planned route, vehicle insurance, and an emergency roadside kit.
 Also, make sure you have extra batteries or chargers for all devices.
 A tool kit is good to have on hand, too!

 4. Make Sure Your Permanent Home Is Winterized